AR-js-org/AR.js-Docs/docs/location-based-with-three/part1.md

 ### Try it!

 Try it on either a desktop machine or an Android device running Chrome.
-On a desktop you should see the feed from the webcam, and a red box just in front of you.
-On Chrome on an Android device, you should be able to rotate the device and the box will always appear to your north.
-(Unfortunately mobile platforms other than Chrome and Android are not currently supported: we have been unable to develop on an iDevice and Firefox lacks the ability to recognise real-world north in any case; see [this table of compatibility for absolute device orientation](https://developer.mozilla.org/en-US/docs/Web/API/Window/ondeviceorientationabsolute)).
+On a mobile device or desktop you should see the feed from the webcam, and a red box just in front of you.
+Note that the mobile device will not yet respond to changes in orientation: we will add that next time.
+For this reason you *must ensure the box is to your north* as the default view is to face north.

 ### Faking rotation on a desktop machine